RTradeLtd/temporal-api-documentation/source/includes/account/_organization_management.md

 `https://api.temporal.cloud/v2/org/get/model`

-Returns the associated organization model.
+Returns the organization model associated with the accont.
+Note that this can only be ran by the `UserOwner` of an organization.
+If an account that is part of an organization which is not the `UserOwner` calls this, an error will be returned.

 ## GET billing report